open-mmlab/mmpretrain/docs/en/user_guides/config.md

 param_scheduler = dict(
     type='MultiStepLR', by_epoch=True, milestones=[30, 60, 90], gamma=0.1)

-# Training configuration, iterate 100 epochs, and perform validation after every training epochs.
+# Training configuration, iterate 100 epochs, and perform validation after every training epoch.
 # 'by_epoch=True' means to use `EpochBaseTrainLoop`, 'by_epoch=False' means to use IterBaseTrainLoop.
 train_cfg = dict(by_epoch=True, max_epochs=100, val_interval=1)
 # Use the default val loop settings.